 With a tsunami of information passing through the minds of even the most reclusive of customers every day, entering and maintaining a position in their consideration set is an ongoing task.
 That is why large brands invest a lot of money in communications of all types.
 To remind customers that they exist.
 Once you have gained a hard won place in the consideration set you want to stay there and to do that you have to re-inforce customer’s memories regularly.
 The recency or how recently a memory has been made or re-inforced has an impact on whether your enterprise will remain in a customer’s consideration set.

-There is a reason that many healthcare enterprises are only just waking up to these ideas and how they can help them grow.
+There is a reason that many pharmacy enterprises are only just waking up to these ideas and how they can help them grow.

-They are run by healthcare professionals who are very, very busy working hard to deliver great care despite many challenges.
+They are run by pharmacy professionals who are very, very busy working hard to deliver great care despite many challenges.

-As healthcare professionals ourselves we understand the pressure which means we can get straight to it when we are commissioned to develop robust marketing strategy and world class brand identity.
+As pharmacy professionals ourselves we understand the pressure which means we can get straight to it when we are commissioned to develop robust marketing strategy and world class brand identity.

-Get in touch for a no obligation consultation about your healthcare brand and we’ll be glad to help.
+Get in touch for a no obligation consultation about your pharmacy brand and we’ll be glad to help.
 STAT.